Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 The probability that the first block decrypts exactly as shown is only $2^{-128}$ for a 128-bit block cipher.
 However, for some clients, the service name string is optional.
 These clients accept a 1-byte message with $p=30$ ($\text{\texttt{0x1E}}$) and $m=6$ as \emph{marginally corrupt}, which has a success probability of $2^{-16}$, independent of the block size.

-Although \msgserviceaccept may be a lucky case, there are structural reasons for this result: First, SSH messages are often short and can be smaller than a single block.
+Although \msgserviceaccept may be a lucky case (for the attacker), there are structural reasons for this result: First, SSH messages are often short and can be smaller than a single block.
 Second, the padding is random and cannot be verified.
 Third, some messages have redundant fields that implementations ignore (e.g., the service name above).

 We experimentally verified that OpenSSH, Dropbear, PuTTY, and libssh allow empty \msgserviceaccept messages from the server, enabling this attack.
-At the same time, AsyncSSH is very strict and requires the correct service name.
+At the same time, AsyncSSH is strict by requiring the correct service name.

-\paragraph{Scenario 2: CBC-EtM Prefix Truncation Attack On More Than One Message} In this scenario, we assume the attacker wants to remove the first $N>1$ messages and perfectly preserve all of the following messages.
-Then, the attacker can use prefix truncation to delete the first $N-1$ messages, and take a bet on the $N$-th message to be \emph{evasively corrupt}.
+\paragraph{Scenario 2: CBC-EtM Prefix Truncation Attack On More Than One Message} In this scenario, we assume the attacker wants to remove the first $N>1$ messages and preserve all the following messages perfectly.
+Then, the attacker can use prefix truncation to delete the first $N-1$ messages and take a bet on the $N$-th message to be \emph{evasively corrupt}.

 Let $\ell$ be the length of the ciphertext of the $N$-th message, with padding length $p$, message ID $m$, and random padding.
 The attack succeeds regardless of the content of the corrupted packet as long as it is well-formed and unrecognized: A packet is \emph{well-formed} if $4 \leq p \leq \ell - 2$ (accounting for the padding length and message ID).
-A packet is \emph{unrecognized} if $m$ is a message ID not known by the implementation.
+A packet is \emph {unrecognized} if $m$ is a message ID not known by the implementation.

 Because the message is well-formed, it is not rejected at the BPP layer.
 Furthermore, because the message is unrecognized, the peer must respond with \msgunimplemented and otherwise ignore it~\cite[Sec.~11.4]{RFC4253}, so our attack succeeds.